 Galveston has become a year-round tourist destination, and people are visiting the island who never even set foot in the sand!
 From Cruise Lines Departures to the island’s annual festivals like Mardi Gras and Dickens on the Strand, there are so many things to do all year round!
 One of the great areas that has grown from the recent upsurg in the East End Historical District is 14th Street.
 It’s filled with cute restaurants, and some neat sights to see on the island!

-1 Sunflower Cafe, 512 14th Street, Be prepared for a wait, but you can browse through the Bacon Farm next door, a cute little gift and antique shop!
+1 Sunflower Bakery and Cafe, 512 14th Street, Be prepared for a wait, but you can browse through the Bacon Farm next door, a cute little gift and antique shop!
 We love everything on the menu, but the soft shell benedict with fresh Gulf Crab is my favorite!

 2. The Original Mexican Cafe, Corner of 14th Street and Market, The longest continually operating restaurant in Galveston, still at their original location the OMC is a favorite for locals and tourist, alike!
 From their homemade tortillas to their amazing margaritas, it’s a little bit of delicious history!

 3. Mosquito Cafe, 628 14th Street, Serving not just breakfast, this fun restaurant offers amazing salads in their restored 1870 Galveston home!

 4. Pattycakes Bakery, 704 14th Street, If you’re celebrating a birthday, anniversary or need a King Cake, then Pattycakes is the place to go!

 5. Ronald McDonald House, 301 14th Street, You can’t talk about 14th Street without mentioning the Ronald McDonald House!
 Offering a place to stay for families with children seeking treatment at the University of Texas Medical Branch, Shriners Hospital for Children and the Transitional Learning Center.
 You can volunteer to cook and serve meals at the RMH while visiting the island, a great way to help!